 - Measure your hemoglobin levels

-You will also be asked to complete a more detailed questionnaire at home.
+We also ask that you complete a more detailed questionnaire at home.
 If you have BankID, you can complete it digitally; otherwise, you will receive a paper form.
 The deadline for submission is 14 days.

 PREPARATIONS FOR THE SURVEY